Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 No. However, additional charges may apply to passengers who:

-- They need to carry baggage in excess of the allowance.
+• Need to carry excess baggage.
 In these cases, the operator must offer a discount of at least 80% on the amount charged for excess baggage, exclusively for the transportation of technical aids and medical equipment.

 Who is responsible for assisting Passengers with Special Assistance Needs on connecting flights?

-On connecting flights, responsibility for assisting the Passenger with Special Assistance Needs remains with the airline that carried out the arrival leg until the departure leg is presented to the airline.
+On connecting flights, until the passenger is handed over to the airline operating the departure leg, assisting the Passenger with Special Assistance Needs remains with the airline that carried out the arrival leg until the departure leg is presented to the airline.

 Can airlines refuse to carry a Passenger with Special Assistance Needs?